akka/akka/akka-docs/java/camel.rst

 currently the case for a `subset of components`_ such as the `Jetty component`_.
 All other Camel components can still be used, of course, but they will cause allocation of a thread for the duration of an in-out message exchange.
-There's also a :ref:`camel-async-example` that implements both, an asynchronous consumer and an asynchronous producer, with the jetty component.
+There's also a :ref:`camel-async-example-java` that implements both, an asynchronous consumer and an asynchronous producer, with the jetty component.

 .. _Camel components: http://camel.apache.org/components.html